 - On the Specify stack details page, click Next.

-- On the Configure stack options page, click Next.
+- On the Configure stack options page, read and accept the two acknowledgements, and then click Next.

 - On the Review <my-stack-name> page, click Rollback on failure and then click Submit.